-"The future lies ahead of you, the children of this homeland, as you usher into a new era where young leadership hoists the banner," the outgoing emir said as he announced the anticipated transition to the British-educated crown prince, Sheik Tamim bin Hamad Al Thani.
+"The future lies ahead of you, the children of this homeland, as you usher into a new era where young leadership hoists the banner," the outgoing emir said as he announced his abdication and the carefully crafted transition to the British-educated crown prince that has been rumored for weeks.

-As part of taking on the mantle, Sheik Tamim will begin putting together a new government that may be in direct contrast to the old guard leaders across the Gulf.
-Qatar has given no official explanation on the transition, which had been widely expected for weeks, but Sheik Hamad is believed to be suffering from chronic health problems.
+Qatar has given no official explanation on the transition, but Sheik Hamad is believed to be suffering from chronic health problems.

-Qatar has played a role as mediator in conflicts such as Sudan's Darfur region and regional disputes including Palestinian political rifts.
+Qatar's riches have been spent, too, on trying to reshape the region with critical aid to Libyan rebels who brought down Moammar Gadhafi and now in Syria with fighters seeking to topple President Bashar Assad.
 Qatar this week hosted a Syrian opposition conference attended by U.S. Secretary of State John Kerry and is the venue for possible U.S.-led peace talks with Afghanistan's Taliban.

-In another sign of Qatar's risk-taking policies, it allowed an Israeli trade office -- effectively a diplomatic outpost -- for years before ordering its closure following Israel's incursion into Gaza in late 2008.
+In a further sign of Qatar's risk-taking policies, it even allowed an Israeli trade office -- effectively a diplomatic outpost -- for years before ordering its closure following Israel's incursion into Gaza in late 2008.